Tokyo court decides not to extend Ghosn's detention, may release soon

 A Nissan spokesman declined to comment on the court’s decision, saying he could only speak about the company’s investigations or executive misconduct.

-Reporting by Kiyoshi Takenaka and Ritsuko Ando; Additional reporting by Chris Gallagher and Tim Kelly; Editing by Muralikumar Anantharaman and Christopher Cushing
+Reporting by Kiyoshi Takenaka; Additional reporting by Malcolm Foster, Chris Gallagher and Tim Kelly; Writing by Ritsuko Ando; Editing by Muralikumar Anantharaman and Christopher Cushing